rightjs/rightjs-docs/docs/en/philosophy.md

 But, RightJS is also very powerful when you need to implement something serious.
-It provides a fully featured consistent OOP environment, shared modules, OOP dom-wrappers, uniformed events handling, and so one and so one.
+It provides a fully featured consistent OOP environment, shared modules, OOP dom-wrappers, uniformed events handling, and so on and so on.
 Everything a full grown developer needs.